 Choose your favorite training course during the booking process in our ticket shop.
 The training day can only be booked in combination with the Qt DevCon conference days.
 The ticket shop will open soon.

-The following training courses will run at Qt Developer Conference June 2022
+The following training courses will run one day before Qt Developer Conference, on 13th June 2022

 - QML Application Architecture